eli/elisa

 How eli/elisa runs games

-I build games for people who want both big character moments and dynamic combats where your build and your brain actually matter.
-If you like roleplay, tactics, and making the world feel lived-in, you’ll fit right in.
+I build games for people who enjoy the feel of a home game.
+I want to provide you an elevated experience, but what does elevated really mean if you aren't having fun?
+Part of this includes all of my session 0s being free.
+I want you to know that the game and table are for you, before you sink any money into playing.
 I run player-led campaigns where your choices shape what happens next, and I adjust on the fly to keep things coherent and exciting.
 This style of play is supported by the prep that I do.
 I love a good fetch quest and I really love a whodunit where clues connect, motives make sense, and your choices genuinely change the outcome.
 I often run worlds I create from scratch, built to be played in and shaped by you, the players.
-You can expect a GM who can improv quickly, adapt fast, and still deliver encounters and interactions that feel intentional, fun, challenging, and tailored to the table.
-TABLE CULTURE 👿 No PvP or disruptive play. 🆕 Welcoming to new players. 🦺 Safety-first, zero tolerance for harassment. 🙌 Attitude > experience. 🏳️🌈 LGBTQ+ and allies space.
-GM STYLE 🎭 Roleplay is valued and supported. ⚔️ Combat is meaningful, challenging, fair, not a meat grinder. 🌍 The world reacts!
-Choices have consequences. 🕵️ Mystery-friendly pacing like clues, leads, and reveals that reward attention.
+You can expect a GM who can improv and adapt quickly while still delivering encounters and interactions that feel intentional, fun, challenging, and tailored to the table.
+TABLE CULTURE No PvP or disruptive play.
+Welcoming to new players.
+Zero tolerance for harassment.
+Attitude > experience.
+LGBTQ+ and allies space.
+GM STYLE Roleplay is valued and supported.
+Combat is meaningful, challenging, fair, not a meat grinder.
+The world reacts!
+Choices have consequences.
+Mystery-friendly pacing like clues, leads, and reveals that reward attention.
 QUICK FAQ Is this more roleplay or combat?
 I aim for a strong balance, but in player-driven games it shifts week to week.
 Some sessions are all investigation and social play; some are all action.
 It evens out over a campaign.
 Can I play an evil/selfish/lone-wolf character?
 Not at this table.
 Flawed characters are great but they need reasons to cooperate and a baseline of decency.
 Can I optimize/powergame?
 Sure, as long as you’re here for the story too and not just exploits.
 Be strong.
 Be interesting.
 Don’t be disruptive.
 Do you use safety tools?
 Yes.
 We can hit heavy themes, so we keep clear tools and boundaries to protect everyone’s fun

 Featured Prompts